JONSASSE/432-2018/projects/project1/README.md

 ## The Portfolio, due 2018-03-19 at noon.
 Submit via [canvas](https://canvas.case.edu).

 Your final portfolio will include
-    - (a) a `.csv` file of the data,
+    - (a) a `.csv` file of the [data](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#characteristics-of-an-acceptable-data-set),
-    - (b) a R Markdown file containing the information listed below, and
+    - (b) a R Markdown file built on **the Project 1 template** containing the information listed below, and
     - (c) an HTML document which is the unedited result of knitting your Markdown file.

 ### The twelve tasks that should be included in the final portfolio.